yousufbuhari/yousuf-buhari-portfolio/README.md

 ## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!

 1. Fork the repository
-2. Create feature branch: `git checkout -b feature-name`
+2. Create a new branch: `git checkout -b feature-name`
-3. Commit changes: `git commit -am 'Add feature'`
+3. Make your changes and commit: `git commit -m 'Add new feature'`
-4. Push to branch: `git push origin feature-name`
+4. Push to your branch: `git push origin feature-name`
-5. Submit pull request
+5. Open a Pull Request

 ## 📄 License